-Instead of a shop kit with fancy wooden boards and a hacksaw, I ended up designing a blueprint for a neighborhood using cardboard, scissors, glue and dried beans.
+Instead of a shop kit with fancy wooden boards and a hacksaw, I ended up designing a miniature neighborhood using cardboard, glue and my special ingredient for building roads and fences: dried beans.

 I didn’t have many toys in those days, so I made bracelets from tree branches, used leaves as play money, and read any book I could get my hands on.

-Despite lacking “stimulating” toys or activities that are considered “necessary” for kids to succeed, I got an A in every class with no exception.
+Despite lacking “stimulating” toys or activities that are considered “necessary” for kids to succeed, I got an A in every class.